Radiocarbon questions?

 Arizona Climate and Ecosystems (ACE) Isotope Laboratory

-The Arizona Climate and Ecosystems (ACE) Isotope Laboratory was established and supported by Northern Arizona University (NAU), the National Science Foundation, and others to advance research by NAU scientists and other investigators.
+The Arizona Climate and Ecosystems (ACE) Isotope Laboratory was established and supported by NAU, the National Science Foundation, and others to advance research by NAU scientists and other investigators.

-The ACE Isotope Lab supports an interdisciplinary group of researchers in ecosystem science, climate science, and geochronology.
+The lab supports an interdisciplinary group of researchers in ecosystem science, climate science, and geochronology.
 Our group has a particular interest in the Arctic, one of the most rapidly changing regions on Earth that has an outsized influence on the whole Earth system.

 The lab measures isotopes of carbon, oxygen, hydrogen, and nitrogen found in air, water, soils, sediments, and organisms to help answer urgent questions about our changing climate and the impacts on ecosystems and people.